 In these situations the swarm vac can save you hours and hours, days even, and its less stressful on the bees than all that shaking, smoking, hedge clipping, brushing, cajoling, multiple failed attempts, and cursing.

 On a fence post (electrified) and surrounded by nettles

-This swarm was completely wrapped around a young apple tree and just centi-metres from the ground.
-How do you drop this into a skep?
+Completely wrapped around a young apple tree just a few centi-metres above the ground.
+How do you drop this one into a skep?

 It took all day to get this swarm into a hive and was one of the events which caused me to take a second look at swarm vacs.

 Traditional method still in use today

 This is me romantically spending all day using a skep, pre-swarm vac.

 Research on existing swarm vacs.
 I discovered from other swarm vac. users, on the internet, that if a gentle suction was used, the bees suffered no harm, no more harm then dropping them into a skep, or into a box twice.
 I initially thought this a dubious claim, but I went on to prove this for myself with my own swarm vac.
 There are always a few casualties when collecting swarms, but it’s difficult to assess how many when using traditional methods however, using the swarm vac you see the casualties on the mesh floor and, amazingly the count has been zero a few times.
 Normally its 2 or 3 bees per swarm, depending on the swarm size.